jogonba2/IberMatcher/README.md

 All these constraints all already integrated in IberMatch.

 # 🧮 Matching algorithms
----
 IberMatch provides three matching algorithms: **greedy**, **beam search**, and **branch and bound**.

-The **greedy** algorithm evaluates, paper by paper, all potential reviewers and assigns to each paper the highest-ranked reviewers, ensuring feasible solutions (meeting the constraints $\mathcal{C}$).
+- **Greedy**: evaluates, paper by paper, all potential reviewers and assigns to each paper the highest-ranked reviewers, ensuring feasible solutions (meeting the constraints $\mathcal{C}$).
 Since finding a greedy solution depends on the order of the papers and reviewers, the algorithm is repeated several times by shuffling papers and reviewers and returns the best solution if any.

-The **branch and bound** (BnB) algorithm adheres to the [classical BnB framework](https://en.wikipedia.org/wiki/Branch_and_bound) to identify optimal assignments.
+- **Branch and bound**: adheres to the [classical BnB framework](https://en.wikipedia.org/wiki/Branch_and_bound) to identify optimal assignments.
 At each step, it evaluates the most promising solutions by employing a greedy solution as the lower bound and an optimistic upper bound derived by relaxing all constraints.
 This approach guides the selection of promising branches for further exploration.
 If a greedy solution is unavailable, the algorithm resorts to a heuristic bound calculated as $num\_papers\times reviewers\_per\_paper\times 0.4$.
 That is, assumes a similarity of 0.4 among all the reviewers and papers.

-The **beam search** algorithm is implemented as branch and bound when the lower bound is 0 and the size of the priority queue is limited to a maximum number of items.
+- **Beam search**: implemented as branch and bound when the lower bound is 0 and the size of the priority queue is limited to a maximum number of items.

 # 🛠️ Installation
----
 Just install all the required packages with:

 ```bash